Warning signs that your MSSP isn’t the right fit

 You fought hard for budget and you’ve spun up the new [insert cool technology product] in your environment.
 You even splurged on hiring and training staff to set it up, maintain it and look at the logs/alerts it generates.
 Why?
 Because that data is important to you.
 Except, you were hoping your new MSSP would be able to take that work off your hands so you can redeploy those resources.

-That’s why you were so surprised when your MSSP told you that not only do they not support your new product, they’ve got their own flavor of the product you just bought and they’re going to have to put in your environment for the service to work.
+That’s why you were so surprised when your MSSP told you that not only do they not support your new product, they’ve got their own flavor of the product you just bought and they’re going to have to put it in your environment for the service to work.
 So much for deploying those resources elsewhere.
 You’re also going to need to find a way to correlate that data with the stuff coming from your MSSP, so you’ll probably just dump everything into a SIEM and treat the MSSP as another alert feed.

 That’s not how it was supposed to be (and it really doesn’t have to).
 The right partner should use your existing technology.
 They shouldn’t just integrate with the “meat and potatoes” technologies in your infrastructure (think firewalls, IDS/IPS).
 They should also use the shiny new technologies you’ve invested in to find modern threats (think endpoint detection and response (EDR)).